NicholasBoss/itm111grading/README.md

 VS Code

-Python (Make sure you add it to the path/environment variables when installing)
+Python version 3.11.7 (Make sure you add it to the path/environment variables when installing)

 MySQL Workbench